wgr1984/openspmregistry/README.md

 # Current Features
 Basic Publishing and retrieval of swift packages
 - ✔️ Listing / Browsing
-- ❌ Retrieval of Packages
+- ✔️Retrieval of Packages
 - ✔️ Publishing
-  - ✔ synchronous
+  - ✔️ synchronous
-  - ✔ binary format
+  - ✔️ binary format
+  - ✔️ Support Signatures
+  - ✔️ support metadata block
 - ✔️ Storage
-  - ✔ Filesystem
+  - ✔️ Filesystem

 # How To Use
 ## Run server